zulip/zulip/docs/git-guide.md

 # Git & GitHub Guide

-## Quick start: How Zulip uses Git and Github
+## Quick start: How Zulip uses Git and GitHub

-This quick start provides a brief overview of how Zulip uses Git and Github.
+This quick start provides a brief overview of how Zulip uses Git and GitHub.

 Those who are familiar with Git and GitHub should be able to start contributing with these details in mind:

-- We use **Github for source control and code review.** To contribute, fork [zulip/zulip][github-zulip-zulip] (or the appropriate [repository][github-zulip], if you are working on something else besides Zulip server) to your own account and then create feature/issue branches.
+- We use **GitHub for source control and code review.** To contribute, fork [zulip/zulip][github-zulip-zulip] (or the appropriate [repository][github-zulip], if you are working on something else besides Zulip server) to your own account and then create feature/issue branches.